Salta al contenuto principale

 $ sudo apt install live-build

-live-build use
+Using live-build

-Configure the environment with lb config
+Configure the Environment with lb config

 $ sudo lb config